Compare Unlimited Data Mobile Plans in Australia Background

 FAQs about Unlimited Data

 Telcos often have a speed cap on unlimited data plans (often around 1.5Mbps or 2Mbps) after you’ve exceeded your data allowance, in order to maintain some level of control over a customer’s data usage.
-However, unlike many other mobile data plans, you won’t receive any excess data charges which means that you don’t have to worry about the amount you’re using, you might just notice your data slow down towards the end of the billing cycle.
+However, unlike many other mobile data plans, you won’t receive any excess data charges.
+Although you don’t have to worry about the amount you’re using, you might just notice your data slow down towards the end of the billing cycle.

 Some telcos may allow you to share your unlimited data on a data-sharing or family plan, but this entirely depends on your telco and the terms of your plan.
 For example, Vodafone allows you to share your regular data with other plans on your account, but you won’t be able to share your speed-capped data.

-With an unlimited data plan, you don’t have to worry about going over the limit.
-Yes, your speeds will be slowed but you won’t cop excess data charges like you would on other mobile data plans.
-That being said, if you figure out how much data you actually need and get a plan accordingly, then a plan with lots of data might work out to be a better deal for you.
+An unlimited data plan means you don’t have to worry about going over your plan’s monthly data usage limit.
+Although your speeds will be slowed, you won’t run the risk of incurring excess data charges.
+However, if you figure out how much data you actually need and get a plan accordingly, you may find a plan with lots of data to be more suitable for your usage.

 Important information